-- c) Not tolerate victimisation or negative treatment to anyone reporting concerns. - d) Record all safeguarding concerns and learn from them. - e) Respond to all concerns, ensuring the survivor is at the centre of the process. - f) Adhere to external safeguarding reporting requirements for safeguarding incidents. - g) Consider the victims wishes and capacity to consent.
+- 4.3 Safeguarding concerns can also be raised directly with our Director of Care Services who will report all serious incidents to the nominated Safeguarding Lead Trustee. - 4.4 There are external agencies to whom concerns can also be raised.
+We explain more about this in our Guidance on Safeguarding.
+In summary, they include the following. - Care Quality Commission where concerns relate to any of our services registered with CQC. - Buckinghamshire Council where concerns relate to our services in Buckinghamshire. - 4.5 We ensure all our services and offices have a Safeguarding Contacts Poster to help people know whom to contact if they are concerned.
+This includes both internal and external reporting. - 4.6 Our Guidance on Safeguarding includes reporting flowcharts, including any external reporting requirements. - 4.7 Our approach to safeguarding means we will do the following. - a) Ensure local, safe and accessible means of reporting safeguarding concerns are available. - b) Tell people how to report concerns. - c) Not tolerate victimisation or negative treatment to anyone reporting concerns. - d) Record all safeguarding concerns and learn from them. - e) Respond to all concerns, ensuring the victim is at the centre of the process. - f) Adhere to external safeguarding reporting requirements for safeguarding incidents. - g) Consider the survivors' wishes and capacity to consent.
 This will include whether external reporting would pose any extra risk of harm. - h) Take appropriate disciplinary action against staff who breach this policy.
 This may include dismissal.
-We will take the same approach to staff who breach our Code of Conduct. - i) Reconsider our contracts with volunteers, trustees, contractors or partners who breach this policy. - j) Offer support to victims of harm caused by someone linked to the Epilepsy Society.
+We will take the same approach to staff who breach our Code of Conduct. - i) Reconsider our contracts with volunteers, trustees, contractors or partners who breach this policy. - j) Offer support to victim of harm caused by someone linked to the Epilepsy Society.
 In some circumstances, we will sign or refer people to other organisations1.
-The survivor will lead decisions about their support. - k) Ensure we maintain confidentiality at all stages of the process.
-We will share information relating to a safeguarding concern; - on a need-to-know basis only or - where required to do so by law or - · for the safety of others
+The victim will lead decisions about their support. - k) Ensure we maintain confidentiality at all stages of the process.
+We will share information relating to a safeguarding concern; - on a need-to-know basis only or - where required to do so by law or - for the safety of others